MartinMalinda/vue-concurrency/docs/introduction/index.md

 On top of that, it is possible to set a concurrency policy in a declarative way.
 Handling form submission?
 Set the `Task` to `drop()` to prevent duplicate submissions.
 Perfoming a search when user types into an input?
-Add a delay and set a task to `restartable()`.
+Add a delay and set a task to be `restartable()`.
 Need to poll the server in a regular interval?
 A `while (true) {}` loop is fine to do with Tasks because they can be canceled.

 ### Basic Example